bogdanTeut/order-book/readme.md

 Considerations:

+* I believe there is no 'refactoring done', or no 'done' in general.

 * I used TDD and tried to be disciplined about doing teeny tiny steps, which is visible if you take a look at git log.

 * I choose a simple implementation thinking a more complex one wasn't in the scope of this exercise.